adinhodovic/docker-compose-alias/README.md

-# Docker alias and functions
+# Docker-Compose alias and functions

-#### Useful command line alias for Docker.
+#### Useful command line alias for Docker-Compose.
 This is for my usage.